Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 This tab contains also *Output directory* button.

-*Output directory* - set uo where the processing results will be loaded on your local disk.
+*Output directory* - set up where the processing results will be loaded on your local disk.

 .. _Help: